Glensheen murders: Arrests

-Elisabeth's daughter Marjorie became an immediate suspect as she was to receive $8 million at the time of her mother's death.
+Elisabeth's daughter Marjorie became an immediate suspect, being desperate for money and set to receive $8 million on her mother's death.
 Three days before Elisabeth's death, Marjorie had authorized a paper saying Roger was to receive about $2.5 million of her share.

-Based on evidence found at the scene and later in Roger and Marjorie's possession, they were arrested.
+Marjorie and Roger were arrested based on evidence found at the scene and in Roger and Marjorie's possession, including hairs found grasped in the nurse's hand, and a fingerprint on an envelope mailed from Glensheen to Caldwell on the day of the murders.
 Roger Caldwell was tried first and convicted in 1978.

-Marjorie was acquitted in 1979.
-During the trial, a key piece of evidence in Mr. Caldwell's trial, a fingerprint on an envelope, was contested by an expert.
-In addition, a witness came forward during the trial to testify to Roger Caldwell's whereabouts, though, the witness recanted after the trial.
+Marjorie was arrested the day after her husband's conviction but acquitted in 1979.
+During the trial, the fingerprint on an envelope, which had been a key piece of evidence in Mr. Caldwell's trial, was contested by an expert.
+In addition, a witness came forward during the trial to testify to Roger Caldwell's whereabouts, though the witness recanted after the trial.

 In 1982, the Minnesota Supreme Court overturned Caldwell's conviction and ordered a new trial based on the additional evidence found during Marjorie's trial.
-Rather than risk an acquittal at retrial, the prosecution offered him a plea deal, a confession, guilty plea to second-degree murder and time served (he had served five years of a twenty-year sentence).
+Rather than risk an acquittal at retrial, the prosecution offered him a plea deal: a confession and guilty plea to second-degree murder in return for time served (he had served five years of a twenty-year sentence).
 He confessed to both murders on July 5, 1983, and was released.
-He committed suicide on May 18, 1988.
+He committed suicide and died on May 18, 1988.

-Marjorie's children filed a civil suit against her inheritance, arguing she was involved in the murder.
-She was limited to only $40,000 a year from the trust.
+5 of Marjorie's 7 children filed a civil suit against her inheritance, arguing she was involved in the murder.
+She was limited to an income of $40,000 a year from the trust.

 John DeSanto, the prosecutor of the case, kept a key piece of evidence from the trial, the envelope with the fingerprint that was contested.
 Years later, he had it DNA tested and it was a 99% match for Roger Caldwell.